Cracked Pipe Repair in Ohio, Kentucky & Indiana

 Why Do Sewer and Waste Water Pipes Break?

-Our team at CME Sewer Repair & Pipe Lining understands that there are many reasons your pipes crack, erode or completely collapse.
+Our experts at CME Pipe Lining understand that there are many reasons your pipes crack, erode or completely collapse.
 The following are the primary factors that will cause issues in your sewer line.

 - Age - Sewer lines are designed to last several decades, but if your property is in a long-established area with an aging infrastructure, it’s probably only a matter of time before your pipes will develop significant cracks and/or corrosion.